UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 Follow [this link](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/main/3_Save/The%20Experiment%20Journey.pdf) to learn more.

 **Value proposition for the government/other partner**.
 Digitizing the sanduk makes cash available to members to borrow during emergencies.
 It allows members to save and borrow money easily, and track transactions and savings to build a financial profile that enables them to secure bank loans.
 Additionally, this process will enable any entity seeking to improve the operational efficiency and safety of analog savings group processes, to digitize them and provide records of financial transactions that banks and other formal institutions can use to extend financial services.
 Finally, a private sector company can use this process as a form of R&D to develop a financial services product to serve excluded rural communities.
 Or civil society organizations may utilize the training component to empower more women in informal business with basic business and digital literacy skills.
+All this means increased access to financial services, and therefore (directly) a boost to financial inclusion and (indirectly) a boost to business growth.

 **Why and when to use it**.
-Increasing access to digital financial services will facilitate business growth and increase financial inclusion.
-Also, the successful transformation of the sanduks in this experiment creates an opportunity for scaling and replication in other African borderland communities.

-However, to replicate the model successful, several conditions need to be in place, such as:
+To replicate the model successful, several conditions need to be in place, such as:
  - Structured community savings groups;
  - Ubiquitous mobile money services provided by private sector entities;
  - Private sector partners that can ensure the continuity and sustainability of the services;